psullus/machine-learning/capstone/proposal.md

 Understanding the overall sentiment of a business may help us make a more informed decision about which business we want to use for a given service and hence encourage businesses to be more conscience and pro-active about there public sentiment.

-There is a number of news articles on this topic:
+There is a number of news articles on this topic highlight its importance:
 * https://www.forbes.com/sites/jiawertz/2018/11/30/why-sentiment-analysis-could-be-your-best-kept-marketing-secret/#91f358e2bbec
 * https://www.businessinsider.com/negative-social-media-sentiment-hurts-sales-2013-6?r=US&IR=T
 * https://www.theguardian.com/news/datablog/2013/jul/15/reputation-management-business-swallow-bitter-pill